carpentries-incubator/ml4bio-workshop/guide/software.md

-# Software setup and a quick tour
+# Software overview

 > #### Questions
 >
-> 1. What do I need for running the software?
-> 2. What can I do with the software?
+> 1. What can I do with the software?
 >
 > #### Objectives
 >
-> 1. Provide instructions on installation of the software.
-> 2. Explain how the software works through an example.
+> 1. Explain how the software works through an example.

-### Install the ML4Bio software
+### Setup and launch the ML4Bio software
-`Tony: could write the typical case here (new Anaconda install) and link to custom installations for a users who already has Anaconda or already has a base Python installation`

-`Tony: we should confirm that ML4Bio is the branding we want to use before it becomes too embedded`

-### Launch the software

-Edit later...
+See the [setup](setup.md) instructions for a guide on downloading and installing the ML4Bio software and its dependencies.

 ### A quick tour

-Once you open the software, you will see the following interface.
+Once you open the ML4Bio software, you will see the following interface.

 <p align="center">
 <img  src="../screenshots/window.png">